How To Choose A Christmas Tree

 Select Your Location

 Before you head to the lot or store to pick out this year’s show-tree, you must be certain of where you want to place the tree and the space available.
 Try to avoid spots near heat sources such as radiators, fireplaces, heating vents and even televisions or sundrenched windows.
+Also try to tuck the tree into a low-traffic area to avoid accidental bumping and possible safety issues.
+Next, you’ll need to measure the space dimensions you have to work with, bearing in mind that a tree stand will add a few extra inches of height, as will a star or angel to finish the top.

-Consider a Charitable Tree
+Consider a Charitable Tree Lot

 If you’re like me and look forward to contributing to the spirit of the season while picking a tree, you can look for charitable lots.
 One I like to shop at donates all of their proceeds to a local children’s hospital.
 Another option would be to purchase an extra tree and then donate it to a family that cannot afford a tree or an organization that finds the right home for you.